The History of Peanuts

 Soon, mechanized machinery simplified peanut harvesting and processing.
 Peanut production rose rapidly during and after World Wars I and II as a result of the peanut’s popularity with Allied forces, and as a result of the post-war baby boom.
 Street vendors began selling roasted peanuts from carts, as did vendors at circuses and baseball stadiums.

 Today, peanuts contribute over four billion dollars to the U.S. economy each year.
-Although the U.S. is a major exporter of edible peanuts to various countries around the world, they are grown in countries as far flung as Africa, China, Australia and Argentina.
+Although the U.S. is a major exporter of edible peanuts to various countries around the world, they are grown in countries as far flung as China, Australia, Argentina and the Continent of Africa.